sashadev-sky/ADT-Guide/README.md

 ### Usage

 - Recursion (stack frame)
-- The 'back' button of our web browser
+- The 'back' button of our web browser.
+  - Web browsers, often use two stacks to move backward and forward through your browsing history.
-- Syntax checking; matching opening and closing parentheses (e.g., in regex, math equations, etc.) to be specific.
+- Syntax checking; matching opening and closing parentheses (e.g., in regex, math equations, compilers etc.) to be specific.
+- Backtracking algorithms
 - Ideal as a temporary container for temporary data

 ### Sub-Types